-Introduced in 1996, the driving theory test is the first step to getting your license.
-But 51.3% of learner drivers aren’t able to correctly answer the necessary number of questions to pass, currently 43 out of 50 1.
+Passing your driving theory test is the first step to getting on the road, but 51.3% of learner drivers can’t correctly answer the 43 out of 50 1 questions needed to pass.

-So if the nerves are getting to you because your test is imminent or you simply want a refresh, we’ve answered the 8 questions people get wrong most often to get your road knowledge up-to-scratch.
-Tony Flory – Young Driver Specialist at Road Safety GB – also gives us his expert opinion on how these common mistakes can be avoided, both during the test, and on the road.
+Tony Flory – Young Driver Specialist at Road Safety GB – also gives us his expert opinion on how to avoid these common mistakes, both during the test, and on the road.

 When is it okay to undertake a vehicle?